 The Spanish Conquer the Aztecs

 The Spanish conquered the Aztec empire in the 16th century.
 This led the Catholic Church to move indigenous rituals that honored the dead to the Church dates that commemorate All Saints' Day and All Souls' Day.
-Mesoamerican and Spanish pagan rituals and beliefs about death fused with All Saints' Day and All Souls' day to create Mexico's Day of the Dead.
+Mesoamerican and Spanish pagan rituals and beliefs about death fused with these two holidays to create Mexico's Day of the Dead.

 Countries That Celebrate Day of the Dead

-Mexico is the country known for Day of the Dead or Día de Los Muertos.
-Still, many Latin American countries celebrate the Day of the Dead.
+Mexico is the country known for Día de Los Muertos.
+Many Latin American countries also celebrate the Day of the Dead.
 Among them are Ecuador, Columbia, Brazil, Honduras, El Salvador, Venezuela, Nicaragua, and Peru.
-Although customs and names vary, honoring the dead is celebrated on November 1st and 2nd across Latin America and beyond.
+Although customs and names vary, the intentions are the same.
 But none of the celebrations are as vibrant and colorful as those of Mexico.

 Day of the Dead Celebrations in the United States

-Day of the Dead is celebrated much like it is in Mexico by many U.S. cities and communities with Mexican residents.
+Day of the Dead is celebrated much like it is in Mexico by many U.S. cities and communities.
 In Texas, New Mexico, Arizona, and California, the celebrations tend to be mostly traditional.
 Still, many U.S. cities have Day of the Dead festivals and parades, including:

 - Chicago Illinois